Donald Allister: Ministry

-He was made a deacon at Petertide 1976 (27 June) and ordained a priest the next Petertide (26 June 1977), both times by Victor Whitsey, Bishop of Chester, at Chester Cathedral.
+Allister was made a deacon at Petertide 1976 (27 June) and ordained a priest the next Petertide (26 June 1977), both times by Victor Whitsey, Bishop of Chester, at Chester Cathedral.
 After ordination Allister served as a curate at St George's Church, Hyde from 1976 to 1979 and at St Nicholas' Church, Sevenoaks from 1979 to 1983.
 During this period he was also a consultant editor of the Church of England Newspaper.
 He was then appointed vicar of Christ Church, Birkenhead in 1983, also working as a part-time hospital chaplain.

 In 1989 Allister became rector of St Mary's Church, Cheadle.
 He was also chairman of the Church Society, a conservative evangelical Anglican charity, from 1995 to 2000.
 In addition to his parish role, he became rural dean of the Cheadle deanery in 1999.
 In 2001 he received media coverage when it was reported that he had refused to allow a couple to have the hymns "Jerusalem" and "I Vow to Thee, My Country" sung at their wedding.
 He later said:

 In 2002 Allister was appointed as the Archdeacon of Chester.
-In this position he has also chaired the diocesan committees on education, houses and glebe.
+In this position he chaired the diocesan committees on education, houses and glebe.
 He also acted as the bishop's adviser on healthcare chaplaincy.
 He became a member of General Synod in 2005 and was appointed to the commission drafting legislation relating to the possible consecration of women as bishops in 2006, serving until it delivered its proposals in 2008.

 On 5 November 2009 it was announced from 10 Downing Street that Allister had been nominated as the next Bishop of Peterborough.
 The see had become vacant with the death of Ian Cundy in May 2009.
 The announcement was followed by a press conference in Peterborough.
 The Congé d'Elire officially authorising his election as bishop was issued by Elizabeth II on 1 December 2009.
 He was consecrated as a bishop in St Paul's Cathedral on 25 March 2010 and was enthroned as Bishop of Peterborough in Peterborough Cathedral on 17 April 2010.

 On 4 February 2014, Allister was admitted to the House of Lords as a Lord Spiritual.

 On 4 November 2011, he was awarded an honorary doctorate in theology by the University of Chester "in recognition of his outstanding contribution to the promotion of Christian education".

 On 3 July 2022, Allister announced his intention to retire (resigning his see) in January 2023.
 He officially retired on 8 January 2023.